gasingh/minBoundingBox/README.md

 `#statistics` `#linear-algebra` `#unsupervised learning` `#ML` `#applied-maths` `#3d` `#computational geometry`

-## Toolkit
+## Toolkit Purpose
-The minimum bounding box toolkit exposes the following new functionalities inside Rhino3D:
+The minimum bounding box toolkit exposes the following new functionalities inside Rhino3D as commands:
 1. 2D Symmetry planes from point clouds and 3d mesh data.
 2. Minimum Bounding Boxes in 3D.
 3. The three principal axes from any input geometry.

-## Significance
+## Use cases
-1. This can be  useful in deriving mininum bounding boxes to aid in 3d modeling purpoes.
+1. 3D Axis Systems: This can be a very useful tool in deriving automatic axis systems to aid in precision 3d modeling tasks.
-2. Volumetric estimations, and packaging estimations of digital artifacts.
+2. Estimation and Analysis: Volumetric estimations, and packaging estimations of digital artifacts.

-## Documentation of functionalities
+## Documentation
 ### i.
 2d minimal bounding boxes

 <p align="center" width="100%">